A Kolmogorov metric embedding for live cell microscopy signaling patterns

-The cell signaling structure function (SSF) is a 2-D vector valued function.
+The SSF is a 2-D vector valued function.
 The first dimension is non-zero when $c>n$, the second dimension is non-zero when $n>c$.
 We take as the model $M$ the case $c = n$, an absence of signal, and the SSF is defined as

 The SSF starts at $0$ when the model fits perfectly with no signaling activity ($c = n$) and increases to its maximum value as signaling activity increases to $c = 1, n = 0$.
 This definition differs from both the original Kolmogorov structure function and the recently proposed cluster structure function\supercite{Cohen2023} in that is 2-dimensional.
 Another difference between the SSF compared to the Kolmogorov structure function and the CSF is that the SSF is not intended to optimize model parameters but rather used directly as a measure of model fit indicating cell signaling activation levels.
-Another difference is that the SSF is normalized to $[0.0,1.0]$ in each dimension.
+A third difference is that the SSF is normalized to $[0.0,1.0]$ in each dimension.
 For convenience, we encode $H_{SSF}$ into a signed scalar value $\in [-1.0,1.0]$,